ciastek96/2lb/README.md

-# URO-MK Website - in progress
+# 2LB Website

-Website is creating for my family's company - URO-MK, where I often work when I don't code.
-Based on Gatsby, SanityCMS and Styled-Components.
+Simple website created for 2LB Company, based on Gatsby and SanityCMS.
+I also used Styled-Components and GraphQL.

 ### Getting up and running